oracle-livelabs/oci/oci-stack-monitoring-fundamentals/enterprise-summary/enterprise-summary.md

 2. Identify resources in a **Down** state

 	The Stack Monitoring Enterprise Summary page provides an overall health and performance of your entire enterprise.
-The top tier enables you to quickly see, identify, and triage resources that are **Down** to help remediate outages.
+The top tier enables you to quickly identify then triage resources that are **Down** to help remediate outages.
 Locate the **Status summary** doughnut chart on the upper left side of the page.
 You can see a count of resources by each status across the enterprise.
 This chart provides a quick visualization of how many resources are in a **Down** or **Not reporting** state across your enterprise.
 Let's investigate any resources that are **Down**.

 	Find the **Down** label in the Status summary chart.
 Clicking **Down** opens a slide-out reporting all of the resources in a down state.